paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 (1) **Airport capacity enhancement project.—** — The term “airport capacity enhancement project” means—

-  (A) a project for construction or extension of a runway, including any land acquisition, taxiway, or safety area associated with the runway or runway extension;or
+  (A) a project for construction or extension of a runway, including any land acquisition, taxiway, or safety area associated with the runway or runway extension; or

   (B) such other airport development projects as the Secretary may designate as facilitating a reduction in air traffic congestion and delays.